 To submit an article, please make sure that you have formatted it in line with the PiHPh template, and that it has been carefully proof-read and checked for non-nativisms.
 Then email it to: firstname.lastname@example.org.

 Authors who publish with PiHPh agree to the following terms:

 a.
 Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0 International) license that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 If you would like to use a different type of Creative Commons licence, contact the editors: email@example.com

 c.
-Authors are also permitted to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process.
+Authors are also permitted (indeed encouraged) to post the final, published version of their PiHPh article online (e.g., in institutional repositories or on their website) prior to and during the submission process.
 (See The Effect of Open Access).